 I want to help you solve your biggest eating challenges!

-Although we offer many options to help you, ranging from books, online classes, workshops, retreats, and a support community, many of you could really use a deep dive into the specific areas where you are struggling.
+Although we offer many options to help you, ranging from books, online classes, workshops, retreats, and a support community, many of you need a deep dive into the specific areas where you are struggling.

-For now, let me tell you what I noticed: Your eating challenges seem to cluster in four different areas.
+Let me explain what I noticed: Your eating challenges seem to cluster in four different areas.

 Four common eating challenges